JetBrains/kotless/README.md

 Including, but not limited to:

 * **Lambdas auto-warming** &mdash; Kotless creates schedulers to execute warming sequences to never leave your lambdas cold.
-As a result, applications under moderate load are almost not vulnerable to cold-start problem.
+As a result, applications under moderate load are not vulnerable to cold-start problem.
 * **Permissions management** &mdash; you can declare which permissions to which AWS resources are required for the application via annotations on Kotlin functions, classes or objects.
 Permissions